PauGC/beam_matching_tool/README.md

 GUI-based Python tool designed to evaluate and dynamically interact with the magnetic lattice of the FLASH accelerator to match the beam envelope to particular experimental requirements.
-The code uses the beam-transport and matching routines of the Ocelot toolkit.
+The code uses the beam-transport and matching routines of the Ocelot toolkit, and requires the use of a separate module containing the definition of a MagneticLattice class describing the sequence of beamline elements (flash_lattice).
 Interaction with machine components is implemented with the Python bindings using the C++ DOOCS client API (pydoocs).

 ![GUI snapshot](gui_snapshot.png?raw=true "Title")